MauroAbidalCarrer/raidium_challenge/notes.md

 - make dice score run on pytorch?
 - asynchronize train/evaluate?
 - Use swinVIT
+- Use float32 all the way
+- use blur and gaussian noise for data aug

 todo:
 - save checkpoint as artifact on wandb